yonicd/foreman/README.md

 ```

 Click the triangle to view the contents found in the subset containing
-`compose` and the packages the it calls.
+`compose` and the functions the it calls.

 ``` r
 details::details(lapply(sub_x,get_text),summary = 'Package subset')